SysKitTeam/docs-spdockit/configuration/configure-spdockit-on-a-workstation.md

 date: 25/5/2017
 ---

-This article explains how to configure [SPDocKit on a workstation](#internal/blog/spdockit-workstation-license/).
-An SPDocKit workstation instance allows you to manage both SharePoint On-Premise and SharePoint Online permissions, view SPDocKit reports, compare farm settings and track changes without having to connect to a SharePoint server.
+This article explains how to configure SPDocKit on a workstation.
+An SPDocKit workstation instance allows you to manage both SharePoint On-Premise and,view SPDocKit reports, compare farm settings and track changes without having to connect to a SharePoint server.

 __Requirements__: To view SPDocKit reports directly from your PC workstation, you must have the SPDocKit [workstation or site/team/consultant license](https://www.spdockit.com/orders/) and the user running the application on a workstation needs to have adequate [permissions](#internal/requirements/sharepoint-on-premises-user-permission-requirements/).